TheoDuc/ENSAI-2A-projet-info-Groupe_39/README.md

 ```

-### TU DAO
+### DAO Unit Tests

-To ensure tests are repeatable, safe, and **do not interfere with the real database**, we use a dedicated schema for unit testing.
+To ensure that tests are **repeatable, safe, and do not affect the real database**, we use a dedicated schema for unit testing.

-The DAO unit tests use data from the `data/pop_db_test.sql` file.
+- The DAO tests use sample data from `data/pop_db_test.sql`.

-This data is loaded into a separate schema (projet_test_dao) so as not to pollute the other data.
+- This data is loaded into a separate schema named `projet_test_dao` to prevent any impact on the main database.

 ### Test coverage